cse-6242-t134/nfl-fantasy-prediction-model/README.txt

             - conda activate team-134-project
 	2. Verify that all required packages are installed using the utility script:

-This will insure that you have the necessary packages needed to run the code using package versions this project was developed in.
+This will ensure that you have the necessary packages needed to run the code using package versions this project was developed in.

 2. Preparing the data for the backend:

 This step requires running the file "generate_backend_data.py" in the terminal.
 Run the following command in the terminal:

     - python .\generate_nfl_prediction_data.py

 The output of running this command should provide you a final csv that will be saved to your working directory.
 This csv is what will be used for the backend of the interactive visualization.
 NOTE: This will take time due to generating features and training multiple models.
 If you are less concerned about the accuracy of the model, go into the "generate_backend_data.py" file and change the start date to a more recent